 We all have a connection with the sea: it regulates our climate by absorbing CO2, provides oxygen, fish, seafood, sand, salt, wind energy and much more.
 Many of us even have a personal bond with the sea, which is a true source of peace and relaxation.
 The North Sea contains a surprising amount of life: more than 2,000 animals and plants, from algae, the sea anemone, the seahorse and the sole to the seal and the porpoise.

 Unfortunately, an average of 8 million tons of plastic waste ends up in the sea every year; in other words one full truck of waste every minute.
 This waste comes from activities both at sea and on land.
 Litter, such as plastic bottles, bags or cigarette ends, can end up in the sea through sewers, rivers, water purification plants, or simply by the wind.
+Even mouth masks and gloves often end up in the sea today.
 Plastics remain present for up to 450 years, and the small fragments never truly disappear completely.

 The North Sea and its inhabitants deserve our protection!
 And you can help from anywhere: the sea starts with you, at home, in your kitchen and bathroom, in every drain...

 - How long does it take before waste breaks down in sea?

 - Clean on the water: what can you do as a yachtsman?